A topic from the subject of Inorganic Chemistry in Chemistry.

 Applications

 Inorganic polymers have a wide range of applications.
-Some of the most common applications include:
+Some common applications include:

 • Coatings: Inorganic polymers can be used as coatings for a variety of materials.
 Inorganic polymer coatings are often used to protect materials from corrosion, wear, and abrasion.